mansibm6/Amazon-Price-Tracker-using-Selenium/README.md

 # Amazon-Price-Tracker
-run "pip -r requirements.txt" to install dependencies create empty folder name 'reports" json file containing all the data will be saved in reports folder
+download chrome driver for your version of chrome browser and save it in project repository run "pip -r requirements.txt" to install dependencies create empty folder name 'reports" json file containing all the data will be saved in reports folder